 The set included bluesy folk tunes along with grittier, drum beat-heavy R&B and soul tracks, showcasing the Irishman’s ethereal musical style which perfectly encapsulates his rich soulful vocals and confessional lyrics.
 He creates a haunting vulnerability that makes you forget that you are in a crowd of thousands listening to one man croon — with seven supporting artists.

+He performed all his most popular songs, including fan favourite five-time platinum “Take Me to Church” and his latest tracks from his second album, Wasteland, Baby! available now on Spotify and other usual outlets which just earned the artist his first no. 1 place on the Billboards 200 Albums chart.
 The album followed the meteoric success of his latest EP, Nina Cried Power (2018), his first music collection in four years, which features the legendary Mavis Staples and pays homage to artists who harness their craft for social justice and change.

 The passion which Hozier’s music evokes was reflected not only in his own performance but mirrored in the equally passionate performances of his talented and tightly timed seven-piece supporting band.
-My eye was constantly drawn to singer-songwriter Suzanne Santo giving her all as she provided supporting vocals, violin, guitar and more all while wearing a pretty sweet hat.
+My eye was constantly drawn to singer-songwriter Suzanne Santo giving her all as she provided backing vocals, violin, guitar and more — all while wearing a pretty sweet hat.

-Stage banter was kept to a minimum, but Hozier did share the inspiration behind his song Shrike named for a small butcher bird who hangs up its prey, small but vicious, which he felt was “perfect for a love song, beautiful and utterly terrifying.
+Stage banter was kept to a minimum, but Hozier did share the inspiration behind his song Shrike named for a small butcher bird who hangs up its prey, small but vicious, which he felt was “perfect for a love song, beautiful and utterly terrifying”.